matrix-org/matrix-spec-proposals/specification/modules/instant_messaging.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Clients may wish to show the display name and avatar URL of the room member who
 sent a message.
-This can be achieved by inspecting the ``m.room.member`` event
+This can be achieved by inspecting the ``m.room.member`` state
-for that user ID.
+event for that user ID.

 When a user paginates the message history, clients may wish to show the
 **historical** display name and avatar URL for a room member.
 This is possible